ayeenp/rljclub.github.io/content/posts/three-dogmas-of-reinforcement-learning/index.md

 ## Introduction

-This paper investigates the assumeption that we hold true for modeling reinforcement learning problems and argues how they might be wrong and actually hold us back in our path through modeling of intelligence in the reinforcement learning paradigm.
-The paper called these assumptions dogmas.
+This paper critically examines the assumptions commonly accepted in modeling reinforcement learning problems, suggesting that these assumptions may impede progress in the field.
+The authors refer to these assumptions as "dogmas."

-> **Dogma: A fixed, especially religious, belief or set of beliefs that people are expected to accept without any doubts.** *--From the [Cambridge Advanced Learner's Dictionary & Thesaurus](https://dictionary.cambridge.org/dictionary/english)*
+> **Dogma: A fixed, especially religious, belief or set of beliefs that people are expected to accept without any doubts.** *—From the [Cambridge Advanced Learner's Dictionary & Thesaurus](https://dictionary.cambridge.org/dictionary/english)*

-The paper introduces three dogmas:
+The paper introduces three central dogmas:

-- The Environment Spotlight
+1. The Environment Spotlight
-- Learning as Finding a Solution
+2. Learning as Finding a Solution
-- The Reward Hypothesis (is not actually a dogma!)
+3. The Reward Hypothesis (although not exactly a dogma)

-The author argues the true reinforcement learning landscape is actualy like this
+The author argues the true reinforcement learning landscape is actualy like this,

 ![rl landscape](rl1.png#center)